ovity/octotree/README.md

 _Note: GitHub Enterprise is not supported on Safari._

+Follow these steps to enable Octotree for GitHub Enterprise:

+* Navigate to any repository on github.com (**not** GitHub Enterprise)
+* Open the Octotree sidebar
+* Click the login link in the footer (or in Settings view)
+* Login using your Octotree account
-After installing Octotree, navigate to your GitHub Enterprise site.
-Right-click the Octotree icon in the browser bar (see the image below) and select "Enable Octotree on this domain".
-The page should refresh and Octotree Pro sidebar should show up.
-Alternatively, you can disable Octotree Pro on a domain by selecting "Disable Octotree on this domain".
+* Navigate to your GitHub Enterprise domain
+* Right-click the Octotree icon the browser bar (see image below) select "Enable Octotree on this domain"

 ![GitHub Enterprise](docs/pro-ghe.png)